Donders-Institute/bidscoin/docs/bidsapps.rst

     options:
-      -h, --help            show this help message and exit -o OUTLINEPATTERN, --outlinepattern OUTLINEPATTERN
+      -h, --help            show this help message and exit -o PATTERN, --outlinepattern PATTERN
                             Globlike search pattern to select red outline images that are projected on top of the reported images (i.e. 'outlinepattern' must yield the same number of images as 'pattern'.
-Prepend `outlinedir:` if your outline images are in `outlinedir` instead of `bidsdir` (see examples below)` -i OUTLINEIMAGE, --outlineimage OUTLINEIMAGE
+Prepend `outlinedir:` if your outline images are in `outlinedir` instead of `bidsdir` (see examples below)` -i FILENAME, --outlineimage FILENAME
-                            A common red-outline image that is projected on top of all images -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
+                            A common red-outline image that is projected on top of all images -p LABEL [LABEL ...], --participant LABEL [LABEL ...]
                             Space separated list of sub-# identifiers to be processed (the sub-prefix can be left out).
-If not specified then all participants will be processed will be processed
+If not specified then all participants will be processed -r FOLDER, --reportfolder FOLDER
-      -r REPORTFOLDER, --reportfolder REPORTFOLDER
                             The folder where the report is saved (default: bidsfolder/derivatives/slicereport)
-      -x XLINKFOLDER [XLINKFOLDER ...], --xlinkfolder XLINKFOLDER [XLINKFOLDER ...]
+      -x FOLDER [FOLDER ...], --xlinkfolder FOLDER [FOLDER ...]
                             A (list of) QC report folder(s) with cross-linkable sub-reports, e.g. bidsfolder/derivatives/mriqc
-      -q QCSCORES [QCSCORES ...], --qcscores QCSCORES [QCSCORES ...]
+      -q NAME [NAME ...], --qcscores NAME [NAME ...]
                             Column names for creating an accompanying tsv-file to store QC-rating scores (default: rating_overall)
-      -c {torque,slurm}, --cluster {torque,slurm}
+      -c [SPECS], --cluster [SPECS]
-                            Use `torque` or `slurm` to submit the slicereport jobs to a high-performance compute (HPC) cluster
+                            Use the DRMAA library to submit the slicereport jobs to a high-performance compute (HPC) cluster.
+You can add an opaque DRMAA argument with native specifications for your HPC resource manager (NB: Use quotes and include at least one space character to prevent premature parsing -- see examples) --operations OPERATIONS
-      -m MEM, --mem MEM     The amount of requested memory in GB for the cluster jobs --operations OPERATIONS
                             One or more fslmaths operations that are performed on the input image (before slicing it for the report).
 OPERATIONS is opaquely passed as is: `fslmaths inputimage OPERATIONS reportimage`.
 NB: Use quotes and include at least one space character to prevent premature parsing, e.g. " -Tmean" or "-Tstd -s 3" (default: -Tmean)
-      --suboperations SUBOPERATIONS
+      --suboperations OPERATIONS
                             The same as OPERATIONS but then for the sub-report instead of the main
                             report: `fslmaths inputimage SUBOPERATIONS subreportimage` (default: -Tmean) --options OPTIONS [OPTIONS ...]